james-bowman/sparse/README.md

 * DIA (DIAgonal) format
 * CSR dot product (matrix multiplication) of 2 matrices (with optimisations for operands of type DIA (as LHS or RHS operand), CSR (LHS operand only) and CSC (RHS operand only when LHS operand is CSR) but supporting any implementation of gonum/mat64.Matrix interface).
 * CSR addition of 2 matrices (with optimisations for operands of type CSR but supporting any implementation of gonum/mat64.Matrix interface).
+* Row and column slicing of CSR and CSC types.

 ## Planned